dbt-labs/handbook/website/docs/benefits.md

 **What if I want to take a course or attend a conference that costs more than available funds?**

 Occasionally, expenses beyond the initial stipend will be reimbursed with advanced manager approval.
 This is most relevant as it relates to in-person conferences (fees, travel, and expenses).
-Let your manager know what you need, and they can send the request to the **#finance-support** Slack channel and do their best to make it work.
+Let your manager know what you need, and they can send the request to the **#ask-accounting-support** Slack channel and do their best to make it work.

 **What are some examples of professional development purchases?**